Caoxuyang/custom-formula-spike/Readme.md

-This is a spike repo to spike the best option for a customer to leveage custom formula to achieve 1 ~ N.
+This is a spike repo to spike the best option for a customer to leverage custom formula to achieve 1 ~ N.
 This repo will test three different potential options to integrate MSFT formula & custom formula with a specifically designed test scenario.

 ## Spike Plan